UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 `health` and `medical` covers health care, services, education, rights, workers, coverage, sexual/mental/occupational health.
 However, as "health" can be used in other fields (ecosystem health), specific phrases are included in the first phrase, while "health" generally is combined with human terms.
 The same applies to `disease`, `mortality` etc. which cover a number of categories of disease (e.g. communicable disease) but can also be used for animals/plants.
 `therapy` covers various types (art, music, medicinal)

-Specific diseases, health care occupations etc. added from SDG3
+Specific diseases, health care occupations etc. added from SDG3 - more than in the tableau string.

 Countries includes all except high-income countries.